-(a) Other than those in counties listed below, projects with 9% Tax Credits which meet the Agency's loan criteria are eligible for the Workforce Housing Loan Program (WHLP).
-These criteria support the financing of projects similar to those created under the legacy state tax credit program.
-Applications in the following counties may not list WHLP as a funding source:
+(a) Other than those in counties listed below, pProjects with 9% Tax Credits which meet the Agency's loan criteria are eligible for the Workforce Housing Loan Program (WHLP).
+As required under the legislation, Tthese criteria support the financing of projects similar to those created under G.S.
+105-129.42. the legacy state tax credit program.
+Applications in the following Metro counties may not list WHLP as a funding source.
+For any application outside of the Metro counties with a commitment of local funds, the combination of local funds plus WHLP requested may not exceed the initial WHLP maximum as calculated in (c) below.